 And now the whole page turns on its hinge.
 If the tongue cannot be tamed, and the mouth only reports the heart, and the heart is not self-correcting, then the biblical command to watch our words is doing something other than handing us a project.
 It is doing what the law always does: it is showing us our inability, closing the exit marked try harder, and driving us to the only One who can do what we cannot.
 We do not clean up our speech and then come to God.
 We come to God dirty-mouthed, like Isaiah, and the coal touches the lips.
 The mouth is cleansed from the heart outward, by grace, or it is not cleansed at all.
 Sanctification of the tongue is not the believer gritting his teeth into silence; it is the slow, real, Spirit-wrought changing of the reservoir, so that over years the overflow itself begins to run clean — not because the dam got stronger, but because the water got purer.

 So you do not have to become a person who has never spoken wrongly before God will have you.
-You have to come, mouth and all, to the One who already bore the worst of it.
-He will not first demand a clean tongue and then accept you; He accepts you, and then, over a lifetime, cleans the spring from which the tongue is fed.
-The same grace that chose you before you ever spoke a word is the grace that is patiently, surely, retraining your overflow toward praise.
-You will still fail.
-The dam will still leak.
-But the spring is being changed, and the day is coming when the mouth that cursed will do nothing forever but bless.
+You come mouth and all, to the One who already bore the worst of it.
+He will not demand a clean tongue first and accept you after.
+He accepts you, and then spends a lifetime cleaning the spring the tongue is fed from.
+The same grace that chose you before you had spoken a single word is the grace now patiently retraining your overflow toward praise.